 In this section, we shall briefly review the Lovász extension and define forms of the generalized Bregman and the LB divergence.
+We only state the main results here and for a more extensive discussion, refer to [20].

 2.1 The Generalized Bregman divergences